 Everything You Need to Know About the Short-Haired Australian Shepherd

-So in this article, we’ll discuss everything you need to know about the Short-Haired Australian Shepherd, including their physical appearance, health, temperament, and how to care for them.
+Below, we discuss everything you need to know about short-haired Australian Shepherds.
+We talk about their physical appearance, health, temperament, and how to care for them.

 Is There Really Such a Thing as a Short-Haired Australian Shepherd?